-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news DECEMBER 2007
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage DECEMBER 2007

 Viewing platform and restaurant in the TV Tower are closed07.12.2007